b-cm/b-cm.github.io/research.md

 of diagnostic outputs for the implicit solver that enables close examination of every component of the radiation field at each sub-step of the iteration.
 This has been an asset in debugging the sensitive inner radiation boundary condition.

-> 2. **A New MESA Data Backend for Athena++** The MESA models provide both initial conditions and a time-dependent inner boundary condition for the Athena++ simulation to follow as the burst evolves.
-To facilitate communication between the two, I have written a performant, stand-alone MESA backend in C++ that is natively compatible with Athena++ and can seamlessly import data profiles at runtime.

-> 3. **Coupling MESA and Athena++ at a Fixed Radius** I have built infrastructure that allows the inner boundary of our Athena++ simulation to follow the evolution of the radiative flux and energy density as calculated by MESA, interpolated to a chosen radius near the NS surface.
+> 2. **Coupling MESA and Athena++ at a Fixed Radius** I have built infrastructure that allows the inner boundary of our Athena++ simulation to follow the evolution of the radiative flux and energy density as calculated by MESA, interpolated to a chosen radius near the NS surface.
 Through extensive trial-and-error, I have finally designed an adaptive boundary condition with enough flexibility to allow self-correction of destabilizing artefacts produced by differences in discretization between the two codes.

+> 3. **A New MESA Data Backend for Athena++** To facilitate communication between these two powerful codes, I have written a performant, stand-alone MESA backend in C++ that is natively compatible with Athena++ and can seamlessly import data profiles at runtime.

 My ongoing research on this project will form the central component of my thesis.
 This will include extensions of the problem to include general relativity and 2D axisymmetric geometry, exploring possible deviations